Theresa May said she had created a "bold" new cabinet that has "hit the ground running" on her first day as prime minister.

 And May rewarded her leadership campaign manager Chris Grayling with the transport secretary job, adding him to the list of Leave backers in cabinet.

-Meanwhile, failed leadership candidate Stephen Crabb quit the cabinet "in the best interests of my family", days after The Times reported that he had sent sexually explicit WhatsApp messages to a young woman during the EU referendum campaign.
+Meanwhile, failed leadership candidate Stephen Crabb "in the best interests of my family", days after reported that he had sent sexually explicit WhatsApp messages to a young woman during the EU referendum campaign.

 His job of Work and Pensions Secretary went to Damian Green, who served under May at the Home Office for four years as immigration minister and policing minister until his surprise sacking by David Cameron in 2014.